rowead/rowead.github.io/_posts/2021-08-07-puppet-and-letsencrypt.md

 layout: article
 title: Puppet and Letsencrypt
 excerpt: >
-  Simple(ish) way to get letsencrypt certs and set up auto renewal.
+  Simple(ish) way to get letsencrypt certs and set up auto renewals.
 published: true
+last_modified_at: 2021-08-27 08:38:00 +0800
 ---
-A work in progress...
+Using the [puppet-nginx](https://forge.puppet.com/modules/puppetlabs/nginx) and [puppet-letsencrypt](https://forge.puppet.com/modules/puppet/letsencrypt) modules, you can automate letsencrypt certificate requests and renewals.

+Here is the relevant hiera and below that is the class in my custom module I use to tie it all together.

+This sets up nginx with the two domains and redirects everything except the letsencrypt challenge URLs to https.
+It also serves the challenge files in a separate directory to keep your web root cleaner and easier to manage.

+You could add both domains to the one certificate but I've separated them out here as this was one of the things I was testing in this experiment.

 ```yaml
 ---